Outage Performance and Novel Loss Function for an ML-Assisted Resource Allocation: An Exact Analytical Framework: EXPERIMENTATION AND SIMULATION RESULTS

+where $x_{i}\left[t\right]$ is a unit variance signal term and $w_{i}\left[t\right]$ is a unit variance zero mean complex Gaussian noise term, which yields an average SNR of where $\mathbb{E}\left[\cdot\right]$ is the expectation operator.
+Clearly, the variables $h_i\left[t\right]$ are stationary and zero mean complex Gaussian.
+Also, the autocorrelation between successive channel samples is given by:

+where the final line follows from the characteristic function of the uniform distribution~\cite[Eq.
+(5)]{uniform_wolfram}.
+This model is in-line with the 3D Clarke's model presented in~\cite[Eq.
+(7)]{618205}, where $\zeta$ corresponds to the straight-line distance travelled by the mobile user.
+This model\footnote{{Additionally, channel data in-line with the Clarke's 2D model~\cite{6779222} was generated to validate the efficacy of our loss function.
+It should be noted that the results to be discussed in the subsequent subsections are equally applicable to this dataset.}} is widely accepted by the wireless community.}

-After the above procedure\footnote{Concisely, the procedure is to recursively apply a phase-shift to the time-domain resopnse after each time increment and perform an FFT.} has been carried out for $k+l$ time increments, we get a sequence of $k+l$ frequency domain samples for each resource.
-In our experiments, we consider $k = 100$ and $l=10, 20, 30$, or $40$.
-The first $k$ samples are used as input to our LSTM neural network.
-The final $l$ samples are used to construct a label, identifying whether communication could have been supported at a particular rate.
-Specifically, we apply the formula from \eqref{eq:Gaussian_channel_capacity} to determine a capacity $C$.
-Then, for a fixed rate threshold $\gamma_{th}$, we create the label $0$ or $1$, based on whether $C \geq \gamma_{th}$ or $C < \gamma_{th}$, respectively.
+We use the above method to generate a sequence of $k+l$ channel samples for each resource.
+In our experiments, we consider $k = 100$ and $l=10$.
+We also set $ \zeta = 0.1$ radians.
+The first $k$ samples {$H_i(t,k)$} are used as input to our LSTM neural network.
+The final $l$ samples {$H_i(t+l,l)$} are used to construct a label $b_{i}$, identifying whether communication could have been supported at a particular rate. {Specifically, using the formula from \eqref{eq:Gaussian_channel_capacity} to determine a capacity, we have: }